GenericMappingTools/gmt/doc/rst/source/cookbook/introduction.rst

 features, and provides numerous examples to help new users quickly become familiar with the operation and philosophy of the system.
 The cookbook contains the shell scripts that were used for each example;
 PostScript files of each illustration are also provided.
+The extensive online GMT Documentation is also home to the detailed technical reference for all programs.
-All programs have individual manual pages which can be installed as part of the on-line documentation under the UNIX **man** utility or as web pages.
+All programs also have individual manual pages which can be installed as part of the on-line documentation under the UNIX **man** utility.
 In addition, the programs offer friendly help messages which make them essentially self-teaching – if a user enters invalid or ambiguous command arguments, the program will print a warning to the screen with a synopsis of the valid arguments.
 All the documentation is available for